What is an Arduino ?

 Arduino Shields

 Arduino and Arduino-compatible boards use printed circuit expansion boards called shields, which plug into the normally supplied Arduino pin headers.
-There are several arduino products i.e boards , shields, modules, kits and accessories you can find tons of information on official arduino website
+There are several Arduino products i.e boards, shields, modules, kits and accessories you can find tons of information on official Arduino website.

-Arduino Hardware
+Arduino Uno Hardware

 Arduino is open-source hardware.
-Most Arduino boards consist of an Atmel 8-bit AVR microcontroller (ATmega8), ATmega168, ATmega328, ATmega1280, ATmega2560) with varying amounts of flash memory, pins, and features.
+Most Arduino boards consist of an Atmel 8-bit AVR micro-controller (ATmega8), ATmega168, ATmega328, ATmega1280, ATmega2560) with varying amounts of flash memory, pins, and features.
 The 32-bit Arduino Due, based on the Atmel SAM3X8E ARM cortex M0 was introduced in 2012.

 The boards use single or double-row pins or female headers that facilitate connections for programming and incorporation into other circuits.
 These may connect with add-on modules termed shields.
 Multiple and possibly stacked shields may be individually addressable via an I²C serial bus.